‘The Moving Finger writes; and, having writ,

 where the Athenians’ ranks were stationed.

 Then there was the jiggery-pokery with the account of Solon’s reforms, which varied according to your political colour.
-And the silence was notable about how Peisistratus —the tyrant—had laid a solid foundation for the democratic reforms of Cleisthenes; not to mention the glorification of Harmodius and Aristogeiton, the ‘tyrant-slayers’, whose killing of Hipparchus was in reality a matter of personal revenge.
+And the silence was notable about how Peisistratus—the tyrant—had laid a solid foundation for the democratic reforms of Cleisthenes; not to mention the glorification of Harmodius and Aristogeiton, the ‘tyrant-slayers’, whose killing of Hipparchus was in reality a matter of personal revenge, and they killed not the tyrant, but his brother.

 For the Greeks, then, history was about enquiry and also manipulation.
 Michael Scott in his recent book about Delphi gives an amusingly sardonic account of when the Athenians for once decided not to rewrite history.
 Of the new temple of Apollo at Delphi he says: